 Theresa H. Arriola, Secretary/Treasurer

-Dr. Theresa (Isa) Arriola was elected to the Board on October 15, 2018.
+Dr. Theresa (Isa) Arriola was elected to the Board on October 15, 2018 and served as Vice Chair and Chair.
 She was born and raised on Saipan and is a sociocultural anthropologist who earned her doctorate from the University of California at Los Angeles (UCLA).
 She received her BA from Brown University and her MA from the University of Hawai’i at Mānoa.
 Her dissertation entitled, Securing Nature: Militarism, Indigeneity and the Environment in the Northern Mariana Islands, focuses on the contemporary experiences of Chamorro and Refaluwasch people in the CNMI as they navigate the U.S. Military’s many environmental planning processes.
 Dr. Arriola employs an interdisciplinary approach to understanding how processes of militarization transform the sociopolitical realities of indigenous peoples and environments in the contemporary Marianas by drawing from Anthropology, Indigenous Studies, Pacific Islands Studies and Political Ecology.